Astros vs. Phillies Player Props Betting Odds

-Kyle Tucker is among the players with prop bets available when the Houston Astros and the Philadelphia Phillies meet at Minute Maid Park on Friday (starting at 8:10 PM ET).
+Player prop bet options for Kyle Tucker and others are available when the Houston Astros host the Philadelphia Phillies at Minute Maid Park on Saturday at 5:10 PM ET.

 Bet on this matchup or its props with DraftKings!